Meltdown Support Calgary

 Many parents tell us they've been walking on eggshells for months or years - managing every situation to avoid a meltdown, exhausted and unsure what to try next.
 If that's you, you're not alone, and there is a way through!

-Does any of this sound like your child?
+Does any of this sound familiar?

 Big emotions and meltdowns look different in every child.
 Here are the patterns parents most commonly describe when they contact us:

-Disproportionate reactions
+Disproportionate Reactions

 Explosive responses to small triggers - a "no," a mistake, a change in routine - that seem wildly out of proportion to what happened.

-Extreme sensitivity
+Extreme Sensitivity

 Tiny frustrations, perceived criticism, or sensory discomfort trigger massive emotional responses - a child who seems to feel everything at full volume.